chauff/cse1500-web-transcripts/_practicals/assignment-js-node.md

 - the game state;
 - the game board;
-- the game items (e.g. an alphabet or a dice);
+- the game items (e.g. an alphabet or a dice).
-- and the specific UI elements that correspond to them.

 Choose at **least one of the object design patterns introduced in the lecture and implement your objects accordingly**.
-The basic constructor pattern is the simplest one to implement, the module pattern is more complex but preferrable for code maintainability.
+The basic constructor pattern is the simplest one to implement, the module pattern is more complex but preferable for code maintainability.
 Feel free to try more than one design pattern.
 This is your chance to use and learn about the introduced design patterns in more detail!

 ### 2.3)